grafana/grafana/docs/sources/setup-grafana/configure-grafana/enterprise-configuration/index.md

 ### tenant_id

-Set the tenant id for Loki communications.
-Disabled by default.
-Mandatory to interact with Loki running in multi-tenant mode.
+Set the tenant ID for Loki communication, which is disabled by default.
+The tenant ID is required to interact with Loki running in [multi-tenant mode](/docs/loki/latest/operations/multi-tenancy/).

 ## [analytics.summaries]